Francesco Alberoni: Published works

-His sociology books includes Genesi (1989), which illustrates his theories about the fundamental experience of the nascent state, the difference between the nascent state and Nirvana, the concept of democracy, and what he terms "Cultural Civilizations".
+His sociology books include Genesi (1989), which illustrates his theories about the fundamental experience of the nascent state, the difference between the nascent state and Nirvana, the concept of democracy, and what he termed "Cultural Civilizations".

 Collections of brief essays on the subject of collective movements, a number of which were included in The Sources of Dreams (Rizzoli, Milan, 2000), were later published under the more appropriate title of My Theories and My Life.
 His essays from Corriere della Sera are usually in collected into book editions by Rizzoli.

-Alberoni's books have had a great success both in Italy and abroad, having been translated not only in countries like Japan, Spain, France, Denmark, Brazil, Sweden and many others such as Turkey and Israel.
+Alberoni's books have had a great success both in Italy and abroad, having been translated in many countries, including Japan, Spain, France, Denmark, Brazil, Sweden, Turkey and Israel.

 His books composed of newspaper articles have been pointed out by some critics as lacking scientific analysis, allegedly reducing to platitudinous advice about today's life and love matters.

 The most recent books are considered by critics innovative and notable both for originality of the content as well as writing style.
 Specifically "Mystery of falling in love" in the second part of the treatise offers an original critique to the most important theories of falling in love, especially with reference to the French social school.
 "Sex and Love" is the first systematic analysis in the field and is a break-through in its approach to the subject.